MichaelMcKibbin/a1postal/readme.md

 ### 🏗 Building for Production

-PuzzlePaddy is deployed as a Node.js server application.
+A1Postal is deployed as a Node.js server application.

 - 1️⃣ Build the app
 ```npm run build```